 The rest of this paper is organized as follows.
 Section 2 presents the background needed to understand our approach.
 Section 3 shows the foundation of our approach.
 Then, in Section 4 we present the identification of classes composing component interfaces.
 Section 5 presents how APIs are organized as component-based libraries.
-Experimentation and results of our approach are discussed through three APIs case studies in Section 6.
+Experimentation and results of our approach are discussed through four APIs case studies in Section 6.
 Next, related works are discussed in Section 7.
 Finally, concluding remarks and future directions are presented in Section 8.

-2 Background
+2. Background

-2.1 Component Quality Model: the ROMANTIC Approach
+2.1.
+Component quality model: The ROMANTIC approach

-In this paper, we rely on the component quality model proposed in our previous works related to the ROMANTIC3 approach [15, 18].
+In this paper, we rely on the component quality model proposed in our previous works related to the ROMANTIC1 approach (Kebir et al., 2012; Chardigny et al., 2008a).
 In ROMANTIC, we have proposed a set of metrics to measure the ability of a group of classes in a software application to form a component.
 These metrics are defined based on the component quality characteristics that are driven from the component definitions: Composability, Autonomy and Specificity.
 Composability of a component refers to its ability to be composed through its interfaces without any modification.
 Autonomy means that a component can be reused in an autonomous way because it encapsulates the strongly dependent functionalities.
 Specificity refers to the fact that a component implements a limited number of closed functionalities, which makes it a coarse-grained entity.

-Similar to the software quality model ISO 9126 [19], we proposed to refine the characteristics of the component into sub-characteristics.
-Next, the subcharacteristics are refined into the properties of the component (e.g. number of required interfaces).
+Similar to the software quality model ISO 9126 (ISO, 2001), we proposed to refine the characteristics of the component into sub-characteristics.
+Next, the sub-characteristics are refined into the properties of the component (e.g. number of required interfaces).
 Then, these properties are mapped to the properties of the group of classes from which the component is identified (e.g. group of classes coupling).
 Lastly, these properties are refined into object-oriented metrics (e.g. coupling metric).
-This quality refinement model is shown in Figure 1.
+This quality refinement model is shown in Fig. 1.
 According to this model, a quality function has been proposed to measure the component quality.
-This quality function is used as a similarity metric for a hierarchal clustering algorithm [15, 18] as well as in search-based algorithms [20] to partition the object-oriented classes into groups; where each group represents a component.
+This quality function is used as a similarity metric for a hierarchal clustering algorithm (Kebir et al., 2012; Chardigny et al., 2008a) as well as in search-based algorithms (Chardigny et al., 2008b) to partition the object-oriented classes into groups; where each group represents a component.

-2.2 Frequent Usage Patterns
+2.2.
+Frequent usage patterns

-In the domain of data mining, a Frequent Usage Pattern (FUP) is defined as a set of items, subsequences or substructures that are frequently used together by customers [21].
+In the domain of data mining, a Frequent Usage Pattern (FUP) is defined as a set of items, subsequences or substructures that are frequently used together by customers (Han et al., 2006).
 It provides information that helps decision makers (e.g. customer shopping behavior) by mining associations and correlations among a set of items in a huge data set.
 An example of FUP mining is a market basket analysis.
 In this example, the customer buying habits are analyzed to identify items that are frequently bought together in the customer shopping baskets, for instance, milk and bread form a FUP when they bought frequently together.
 The identification of FUP is based on Support quality metric that is used to measure the interestingness of a set of items.
 Support refers to the probability of finding a set of items in the transactions.
 For example, the value of 0.30 Support, means that 30% of all the transactions contain the target item set.
 The following equation refers to Support: